idptools/goose/docs/using_goose.rst

 2. ``attempts``: The number of attempts defines how many times GOOSE will try to generate a desired sequence.
 This is relevant because certain parameter combinations of values are more challenging than others, and GOOSE implements a stochastic design algorithm such that different sequences are generated every time.
 For harder sequence compositions you may need to increase this from the default value.

 3. ``exclude``: A list of residues to exclude from your generated sequence. **NOTE** - If you specify FCR or NCPR, you CANNOT have any charged residues in the ``exclude`` list.
 Additionally, **you can not specify more than 10 residues to be excluded**.

+4. ``no_constraints``: A boolean value that lets you generate sequences without any constraints on sequence properties.
+Constraints on sequence properties are only added if ``kappa`` is specified and ``NCPR`` or ``FCR`` are not specified.
+The reason for these constraints is to make sure that there are oppositely charged residues in the sequence generated.
+In other words, FCR and NCPR are chosen to be random values that are result in at least some oppositely charged residues to be in the sequence generated (but the FCR and NCPR values are **still randomly chosen**, just within a more constrained space than 0-1).
+To bypass this, you can set ``no_constraints=True`` when generated a sequence; although, this is generally not recommended.

 Examples of sequence generation by properties
 ----------------------------------------------